Sears hitches a ride with Uber to make rewards plan more attractive

 The company declined to disclose Shop Your Way's membership count, but said it is in "tens of millions".

-Other Shop Your Way partners include daily deals website Groupon Inc, florist 1-800-FLOWERS.COM Inc and identity theft protection services provider LifeLock Inc.
+Other Shop Your Way partners include Starbucks Corp, daily deals website Groupon Inc, florist 1-800-FLOWERS.COM Inc and identity theft protection services provider LifeLock Inc.

 Uber, founded in 2009, has grown in leaps and bounds to become the largest ride-hailing service in the United States.